What is abdominal cancer?

 According to The Ohio State University, more than 250,000 cases of gastrointestinal cancer, or abdominal cancer, are diagnosed annually in the United States, which accounts for approximately 20 percent of newly diagnosed cancers in the U.S.

-What are the different types of abdominal cancer?
+What are the different abdominal cancer types?

-There are several common types of abdominal cancer, including:
+There are several abdominal cancer types, including:

 Most colorectal cancers begin as a growth—called a polyp—on the inner lining of the colon or rectum.
 There are two types of polyps: